Making My Way Around Town

 Digital Media

 NTIA is also focused on expanding its use of digital media, as well as improving the quality and frequency of its tweets: follow us @ntiagov!
-There’s a big difference betwthCAPA3BEJeen an individual’s tweets (i.e. Today I ate a sandwich, look at this picture of my cat) and a government organization’s.
+There’s a big difference between an individual’s tweets (i.e. Today I ate a sandwich, look at this picture of my cat) and a government organization’s.
 Creating informative tweets that are relevant can be a challenge.
 However, it is important to develop this strategy, as Twitter is an excellent tool for sharing the important work NTIA does.
 Yesterday, I attended a Citizen Engagement Seminar hosted by Carsoft and focused around social media.
 The opening keynote by Corina Dubois, Chief of New Media at the State Department, and afternoon keynote by Brittany Stevenson, New Media Associate at the FCC, were really interesting.
 Ms. Stevenson shared a great video about social media use.

 Social